 Presbyter

-Saint John was born on January 1, 1894, in the settlement of Karolen in the Verros district of the Livonian province to a family of Orthodox peasants.
-After completing his studies at the Riga Theological School, he entered the Riga Theological Seminary, but his education was interrupted due to World War I. In 1916, despite having a deferment, he was mobilized and enrolled as a cadet in the Vladimir Military School, after which he served on the front.
-In 1918, he submitted a request for ordination to the priesthood.
+The hieromartyr John was born on January 1, 1894, in the small town of Karolen in the Verro district of the Livonia Governorate, into a family of Orthodox peasants.
+After completing his studies at the Riga Ecclesiastical School, he entered the Riga Theological Seminary, but his education was interrupted by the First World War.
+In 1916, despite having a deferment, he was mobilized and enrolled as a cadet at the Vladimir Military School, after which he served at the front.